 SIZING YOUR SYSTEM

 Now that you've determined your daily amp hour usage, you'll need to determine how many solar panels you'll need to replenish the 40 amp hours consumed in your average day camping.
 A 120 watt solar panel can produce up to 6.8 amps and during spring and summer this usually means you'll get four to five hours of peak performance.
-So a 120 watt solar panel will produce at least 34 amps a day.
-Two 120 watt solar panels will double that, providing nearly 70 amps a day.
+So a 120 watt solar panel will produce at least 34 amp hours on a clear day.
+Two 120 watt solar panels will double that, providing nearly 70 amp hours a day.
 As a general rule, I like to oversize the system to provide additional amperage in case it's ever needed like on extra cold days when you need to run the furnace a lot during the night.

 Details on the installation of my 240 watt solar power system can be found here.